 Also don’t miss Cottage Spices, a traditional Peranakan restaurant about a 5 minute walk from the centre of town.
 Expect traditional nyonya food stuffed with deep flavours all served in a warm and welcoming homely setting.

 The centre of Melaka is small and tightly packed together, making all of the main sights easily reached by foot.
 As Melaka’s climate is tropical remember to keep out of the sun and to stay hydrated.

 For the majority of people going to Melaka the only journey you’ll need to take is getting to and from Melaka Sentral bus station to the centre of the city.

-From Melaka Sentral station take the 17 bus that goes to the Dutch Square in the centre of Melaka.
-The same bus goes back to the bus station from the opposite side of the road from where you’re dropped off.
+From Melaka Sentral station, the number 17 bus goes straight to the Dutch Square in the centre of Melaka.
+The same bus goes back to Melaka Sentral bus station from the opposite side of the road from where you’re dropped off.

 There are also a number of taxis available from Melaka Sentral.
 Taxi drivers don’t always have the meter running even though they’re supposed to by law, so try and agree a price with them before setting off.

 A taxi to Melaka Sentral from Jonker Street should cost around 20RM (about £3.60/$5).

 Please note that this post contains some affiliate links.
 If you click these links and go on to make a purchase we will earn a small commission at no extra cost to you.